Unique Historical Bed And Breakfast In The Heart Of Grafton

 The Family Room

-The family room contains double bunks for the kids and a Queen bed for the adults.
+The family room contains bunks for the kids and a Queen bed for the adults.
 Tastefully decorated everything is there, including en-suite, kitchenette and continental breakfast.

 The Queen Room